- Home

 You should apply for financial aid if you will need assistance funding your program.
 After you have completed the financial aid application process we can determine your eligibility for the Unsubsidized Stafford loan and the Graduate Plus loan which are awarded to eligible students regardless of financial need.

-To qualify for federal financial aid, students must be a degree seeking student enrolled in a minimum of two units.
+To qualify for federal financial aid, students must be a degree seeking student enrolled in a minimum of 1.5 units.

 Are grants and scholarships available?